dwmkerr/terraform-consul-cluster/article/article.md

 A private network is probably something you regularly use if you work in a company[^5].
 Most companies have their own internal network - when you use a computer on that network it can talk to other company computers (such as the company mail server).
 When you are off that network, you might not be able to access your company email (unless it is publicly available, like gmail, or over a VPN [and by accessing a VPN, you are actually *joining* the network again, albeit remotely]).

 Perhaps the most immediately obvious part of a VPC is that *you control the IP addresses*.
 You specify the *range* of IP addresses which are available to give to machines on the network.
-When a machine joins, it must have an IP address in that range.
-It can be assigned dynamically or statically.
+When a machine joins, it is given an IP in that range.
 I'm not going to go into too much detail here, if you are interested let me know and I'll write up an article on VPCs in detail!

 ![](/content/images/2017/01/img-3-vpc.png)